greatestq/ME494-Data-Driven-Methods/README.md

 The video shows that rank 6 approximation of the fluid flow reconstructs almost all the physics - vortices shedding with proper magnitude, osccilatory motion, and etc.

 ## DMD Analysis
+This section talks about DMD analysis of the same data set.

 ### Temporal Amplitudes and the frequency associated with oscillations
 ![temporal amplitude](images/dmd_mode_amplitude.png)
 The plot gives the temporal amplitude of each DMD mode.